Laura Numeroff: What...Do Best

 The first book in this series by Numeroff, What Mommies Do Best/What Daddies Do Best, published in April 2008, was illustrated, in watercolors, by Lynn Munsinger.
-The entire series was written for children ages 4 – 8.
+The series was written for children ages 4 – 8.

 This children's book is a two part story.
 On one side of the book is What Mommies Do Best.
-This book demonstrates many of the great things that mommies do like: give piggyback rides, teach children how to ride a bicycle, and sew a button on a teddy bear.
+This book demonstrates many of the things that mothers do, such as give piggyback rides, teach children how to ride a bicycle, and sew a button on a teddy bear.

 Following What Mommies Do Best, the book can be flipped to reveal What Daddies Do Best.
-This side illustrates all the special things that daddy does with his children.
+This side illustrates things that fathers do with their children.
 The stories are identical.
-Both mommy and daddy do the same things in each book.
-Subsequent books concern grandparents and aunts and uncles.
+Both parents do the same things in each book.
+Subsequent books are about grandparents, aunts and uncles.

-What Mommies Do Best/ What Daddies Do Best uses different animals in brightly colored illustrations to show young children the things parents do that make them so special.
-Each illustration shows a different animal parent with their young child.

 The Jellybeans

 Bitsy, a pig wearing purple, loves to draw, color, paint and make art.
 Emily, a dog wearing pink, loves to dance.
 Anna, a rabbit wearing yellow, loves to read books.
 Nicole, a cat wearing blue, loves to play soccer.
-The first letters of their names spell the word "BEAN".
-That is because they love jellybeans.
-Their favorite place is a candy store called Petunia's, where they love to share jellybeans.
-Just as jellybeans are different flavors but go well together, the girls are all different but get along great – and so they call themselves the JELLYBEANS.
+The first letters of their names spell the word "BEAN", and they love jellybeans, their favorite candy from Petunia's, their favorite place.